Ray Verhaeghe: Career

 As an actor, Ray remains active in the performing arts and has appeared in numerous stage productions and television series.
 From 1956 to 1991, he held a permanent position as an actor at the Royal Dutch Theatre in Antwerp.
 Following his tenure there, he continued his career, focusing primarily on television.
 He is best known to the general public for his role as grandpa Albert Thielens in the long-running soap opera Familie, which was considered the longest soap opera in Belgium with almost 7549 episodes in until now in 2025.
-She and actress Annie Geeraerts are the oldest soap couple in the world, both at the age of 99 year.
+He and actress Annie Geeraerts are the oldest soap couple in the world, both at the age of 99 year.

 Personal life

 In 1955, Verhaeghe married Diana Sanders from Sint-Michiels, near Bruges.
 The couple had four children.
 Diana worked as a secondary school home economics teacher in Waregem before leaving her position after seven years to dedicate herself fully to raising their family.
-She died more than twenty years ago following heart surgery in 2005.
+She died following heart surgery in 2005.

+He turned 100 on March 19, 2026.